 On the other side, it may be an option to have two systems separate and use the catering software as the primary source of information when it comes to resident’s dietary information.
 There may not be a need to write any information about residents’ diet in clinical software except texture, fluid consistency & food allergies.
 This will avoid any integration costs and offer more streamlined procedures & efficiency.

 The most important yet very much neglected aspect of a software implementation.
 Let’s face it, majority of the staff in aged care catering are not so tech-savvy.
 A company may have implemented the best possible software for catering but if the staff are not aware of its full potential or are not using it the way it is supposed to be used then it may lead to an epic failure for both the aged care and the software company.
 It is the responsibility of the software company to ensure that some sort of onsite support is offered at each aged care facility once the system is up and running.
 I firmly believe that on site support goes a long way compare to phone support & user manuals.
 User manuals may only teach things that are technical but on-site support actually helps with learning of the system and how best to use it to benefit from it.

-It is also responsibility of the aged care to make sure that software is utilised to its full potential and staff are using it regularly and appropriately.
+It is also the responsibility of the aged care facility to make sure the software is utilised to its full potential and staff are using it regularly and appropriately.
 Despite having a software that does a lot better job with a lot less efforts, some staff may still continue with their own hand-written lists on paper.
 There are only two possible explanations for this.
 Either staff are not aware of the systems potential or the system is not capable of providing right solution to the catering staff.